erees1/chefbot/README.md

 I have integrated a [webchat interface](https://github.com/botfront/rasa-webchat) on my [website](https://edward-rees.com/chefbot).
 As the bot / rasa servers  run on my computer it is not live all the time but if it is running you will be able to chat with the bot.

 My website runs on github pages and communicates with the bot using [ngrok](https://ngrok.com).
-The ngrok url changes each time you run it (at least on the free version) so the [`update_website.py`](./update_website.py) script checks what the public ngrok url is and then updates the html on the chefbot page of website and pushes the changes to GitHub.
+The ngrok url changes each time you run it (at least on the free version) so the [`update_website.py`](./update_website.py) script checks what the public ngrok url is and then updates the html on the chefbot page of the website and pushes the changes to GitHub.

 ### Example Conversation